beatthat/unity-npm-package-template/README.md

     echo Assets/packages >> .gitignore
     echo Assets/packages.meta >> .gitignore

-The package and all its dependencies will be installed in your Assets/packages folder.
+The package and all its dependencies will be installed under Assets/Plugins/packages.

 ## Development